-Kylie Parker knows all too well how quickly a child can find their way to danger.
+Kylie Parker knows all too well how guickly a child can find their way to danger.
 Her three-year-old son Jake tragically drowned in February 2019 after accessing their home pool through a gate that had been accidentally wedged open by a toy.

 Kylie says "By the time I realised the gate wasn't closed, it was too late.
-I'm speaking out to raise awareness of just how quickly and quietly drowning can happen and I urge parents to take supervision and safety of toddlers around water seriously.
-There are no words that can ever describe how much I love and miss my son every day.
+I'm speaking out to raise awareness of just how quickly and quietly drowning can happen and I urge parents to take supervision and miss my son every day.
 If I can save just one child, my son's death won't have been for nothing."